pricelowtohigh/Flashcard-App/README.md

 Capstone project for frontend portion of Thinkful coding bootcamp.

-Basic CRUD application that allows for the creation, deletion, viewing and editing of flashcards using Javascript REACT and Bootstrap 4.
+Basic REST API application that allows for the creation, deletion, viewing and editing of flashcards using Javascript REACT and Bootstrap 4.